18F/handbook/training-and-development/intro-to-github.md

 ### 7. Transferring a repository

-Often during the course of working with and transitioning projects to partners, an `18F`-owned Github repository will need to be transferred to the ownership of the partner.
-A "Transfer" is the recommended approach since it will include Issues, Pull Requests, and other Github metadata and history that won't be captured by just cloning the `git` repository which only contains the code.
+Often during the course of working with and transitioning projects to partners, an `18F`-owned GitHub repository will need to be transferred to the ownership of the partner.
+A "Transfer" is the recommended approach since it will include Issues, Pull Requests, and other GitHub metadata and history that won't be captured by just cloning the `git` repository which only contains the code.

-#### Transferring to another organization on Github.com
+#### Transferring to another organization on GitHub.com

-This is a simple process that can be initiated in the Github user interface, but requires a user with `ownership` permissions to the Github repository in question (a higher level of access than `admin`).
+This is a simple process that can be initiated in the GitHub user interface, but requires a user with `ownership` permissions to the GitHub repository in question (a higher level of access than `admin`).
 For help transferring a repository, please send a message to [\#admins-github](https://gsa-tts.slack.com/archives/admins-github).
 More details can be found on [Github](https://help.github.com/en/articles/transferring-a-repository).

-#### Transferring to Github Enterprise
+#### Transferring to GitHub Enterprise

-Unfortunately, transferring repositories from Github.com to Github Enterprise cannot be done via the Github user interface and requires a process that relies on the Github API.
+Unfortunately, transferring repositories from GitHub.com to GitHub Enterprise cannot be done via the GitHub user interface and requires a process that relies on the GitHub API.
 Access to the migration [API](https://developer.github.com/v3/migrations/orgs/) will require `ownership` permissions to the repository in question on both sides of the transfer.
 Please coordinate with [\#admins-github](https://gsa-tts.slack.com/archives/admins-github) and partner administrators to facilitate this type of transfer.
 See [Github](https://help.github.com/enterprise/2.2/admin/articles/moving-a-repository-from-github-com-to-github-enterprise) for more details.